 GFY Britney: Remember that famous “Letter of Truth” she wrote, years ago?
 And its progeny?
 So do we.
 And on the occasions that we do feature Britney, we like to touch back on that memory, because it was a great one from a simpler time.
 Seriously, does no one write letters of truth anymore?
 Are they Tweets of Truth now?
 E-mails of Truth?
 It’s a lost art… but we will keep it on life support.
 Because in our minds, Britney is always and forever not a girl but not yet a woman, waiting for Justin.
 The Broadway play, in fact, will be called Waiting For Justin, and will be set on a bench outside Starbucks.

 GFY J.Lo: The parody was borne of the “Jenny From The Block”-era J.Lo who was trying so hard to convince the world that she was regular despite all evidence to the contrary (much of which she helpfully explained to us through song).
 In other words, a somewhat deluded and self-impressed J.Lo.
-Then she married Marc Anthony and suddenly decided she was going to become a Spanish-language sensation.
-We ended up, over time, organically rolling all that together into a J.Lo who is self-absorbed, certain she is all things to all people, and deeply obsessed with Ben Affleck and the fact that he dared to have a life and career after their breakup.
-Her “Hola Lovers” salutation comes from actual tweets by Jennifer Lopez, and was, in fact, her first-ever tweet.
+Then she married Marc Anthony and suddenly decided she was going to become a Spanish-language sensation, but it seemed so abrupt and inorganic that we tried to make her come across that way too.
+It worked for a while but became a bit dated and confusing, so we pared it down to merely a J.Lo who is self-absorbed, certain she is all things to all people, deeply obsessed with Ben Affleck and the fact that he dared to have a life and career after their breakup, and not all that fussed if she gets anyone else’s names or information correct because whatever, they’re boring.
+Her “Hola Lovers” salutation comes from actual tweets by Jennifer Lopez, and was, in fact, her second-ever tweet.

 GFY Kanye: Our faux-Mr. West came from back when he blogged, rather than Tweeted, and did so almost exclusively in all-caps.
 Of course, now his occasional Twitter rants are also in that style, so it needs less explanation.
 We have him rhyming a lot because, well, rhyming is fun — it’s the idea that GFY Kanye fancies himself such an artistic force that he’s constantly trying to think in lyrics, which we feel like Actual Kanye probably wants us to think is true anyway.